paulrouget/servoshell/README.md

 You need to pick which version of the UI you want.
 Either cocoa widgets (only MacOS), or the fallback Glutin port (Windows, MacOS and Linux).

-- `git clone --recursive` or `git submodule update --init --recursive` if already cloned.
+1. `git clone --recursive` or `git submodule update --init --recursive` if already cloned.
-- `cargo build --release --features=with-cocoa` or `cargo build --release --features=with-glutin`
+2. `cargo build --release --features=with-cocoa` or `cargo build --release --features=with-glutin`
-- `cargo run --release`
+3. `cargo run --release`

+## How to update Servo

+1. change `rev` in `Cargo.toml`
+2. update `rust-toolchain`
+3. copy servo/Cargo.lock to servoshell/Cargo.lock
+4. copy servo/resources to servoshell/servo_resources

 ## Screenshots